dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 python app.py
 ```

-Now, your bot will respond to `/start` command by calling the `hello` function.
+Now, your bot will respond to `/start` command by calling the `hello` function (Configured on `line 32`).
-And additionally, it will respond to all non-command texts by calling the `respond_to_user` function (Configured on `line 33`).
+Additionally, it will also respond to all *non-command texts* by calling the `respond_to_user` function (Configured on `line 33`).

-That is how we get GPT-J's response via the Telegram bot 🤖.
+That is how we get GPT-J's response through the Telegram bot 🤖.
 If you've made it to this point, congratulations!
 We're almost done!

 {{< notice tip>}}